Last Updated on January 26, 2021

 - Store in the fridge for up to a week.
 Even better, freeze them.
 They taste excellent straight from the freezer – and they can be stored in your freezer for up to 3 months.

-- You can replace the flax seeds for chia seeds or shredded coconut.
+- You can replace the flax seeds for ground chia seeds or shredded coconut.

-These energy balls are for sure the perfect snacks before or after an exhausting work out.
+These high fiber energy balls are for sure the perfect snacks before or after an exhausting work out.
 But when it comes to weight management I highly recommend to indulge wisely.

 I often use them as little dessert after a wholesome meal and one ball is usually enough with my espresso to be satisfied.